ethereum/eth-wiki/docs/white-paper.md

 Normally, 1% per day is enough for Alice, and if Alice wants to withdraw more she can contact Bob for help.
 If Alice's key gets hacked, she runs to Bob to move the funds to a new contract.
 If she loses her key, Bob will get the funds out eventually.
 If Bob turns out to be malicious, then she can turn off his ability to withdraw.

-**2. Crop insurance**.
+#### 2. Crop insurance

 One can easily make a financial derivatives contract but using a data feed of the weather instead of any price index.
 If a farmer in Iowa purchases a derivative that pays out inversely based on the precipitation in Iowa, then if there is a drought, the farmer will automatically receive money and if there is enough rain the farmer will be happy because their crops would do well.
 This can be expanded to natural disaster insurance generally.

-**3. A decentralized data feed**.
+#### 3. A decentralized data feed

 For financial contracts for difference, it may actually be possible to decentralize the data feed via a protocol called [SchellingCoin](http://blog.ethereum.org/2014/03/28/schellingcoin-a-minimal-trust-universal-data-feed/).
 SchellingCoin basically works as follows: N parties all put into the system the value of a given datum (eg. the ETH/USD price), the values are sorted, and everyone between the 25th and 75th percentile gets one token as a reward.
 Everyone has the incentive to provide the answer that everyone else will provide, and the only value that a large number of players can realistically agree on is the obvious default: the truth.
 This creates a decentralized protocol that can theoretically provide any number of values, including the ETH/USD price, the temperature in Berlin or even the result of a particular hard computation.

-**4. Smart multisignature escrow**.
+#### 4. Smart multisignature escrow

 Bitcoin allows multisignature transaction contracts where, for example, three out of a given five keys can spend the funds.
 Ethereum allows for more granularity; for example, four out of five can spend everything, three out of five can spend up to 10% per day, and two out of five can spend up to 0.5% per day.
 Additionally, Ethereum multisig is asynchronous - two parties can register their signatures on the blockchain at different times and the last signature will automatically send the transaction.

-**5. Cloud computing**.
+#### 5. Cloud computing

 The EVM technology can also be used to create a verifiable computing environment, allowing users to ask others to carry out computations and then optionally ask for proofs that computations at certain randomly selected checkpoints were done correctly.
 This allows for the creation of a cloud computing market where any user can participate with their desktop, laptop or specialized server, and spot-checking together with security deposits can be used to ensure that the system is trustworthy (ie. nodes cannot profitably cheat).
 Although such a system may not be suitable for all tasks; tasks that require a high level of inter-process communication, for example, cannot easily be done on a large cloud of nodes.
 Other tasks, however, are much easier to parallelize; projects like SETI@home, folding@home and genetic algorithms can easily be implemented on top of such a platform.

-**6. Peer-to-peer gambling**.
+#### 6. Peer-to-peer gambling

 Any number of peer-to-peer gambling protocols, such as Frank Stajano and Richard Clayton's [Cyberdice](http://www.cl.cam.ac.uk/~fms27/papers/2008-StajanoCla-cyberdice.pdf), can be implemented on the Ethereum blockchain.
 The simplest gambling protocol is actually simply a contract for difference on the next block hash, and more advanced protocols can be built up from there, creating gambling services with near-zero fees that have no ability to cheat.

-**7. Prediction markets**.
+#### 7. Prediction markets

 Provided an oracle or SchellingCoin, prediction markets are also easy to implement, and prediction markets together with SchellingCoin may prove to be the first mainstream application of [futarchy](http://hanson.gmu.edu/futarchy.html) as a governance protocol for decentralized organizations.

+#### 8. On-chain decentralized marketplaces

-**8. On-chain decentralized marketplaces**, using the identity and reputation system as a base.
+Using the identity and reputation system as a base.

 ## Miscellanea And Concerns